Dance Technique I (1st year) - 17 ECTS

 The classes focus on developing a correct basic position, endurance and speed, coordination, musicality, differentiation of movement qualities, transitions between diverse movements, and the use of weight.

 ITW is reserved for the 3rd year.
-It’s an optional choice as part of the morning programme, usually as an option against the ballet class that takes place at the same time.
+It’s an optional choice as part of the morning program, usually as an option against the ballet class that takes place at the same time.
 Students can use this time to process the information from different technique classes at their own pace, and to develop a personal practice which would be helpful for them in the professional context.